Cool Features of Windows Mobile 7

 Hubs combine local and online content via Windows Phone 7’s integration with popular social networks such as Facebook, Windows Live, and Twitter.
-You can directly connect and “like” on social network updates via hub.
+You can directly connect and “like” on social network updates via the hub.

-An on-screen virtual (QWERTY) keyboard having a dedicated key for inserting emoticons and spell checking features is another impressive aspect of Windows Mobile 7.
-It uses Internet Explorer as the web browser that allows the user to maintain a list of favorite web pages and tiles linking to web pages on the Start screen.
+An on-screen virtual (QWERTY) keyboard having a dedicated key for inserting emoticons and spell-checking features is another impressive aspect of Windows Mobile 7.
+It uses Internet Explorer as the web browser that allows the user to maintain a list of favourite web pages and tiles linking to web pages on the Start screen.
 There is support available for up to 6 tabs which can all load in parallel.
-In a demo, Microsoft said that Windows Phone 7 users will be able to stream YouTube videos from the browser.
+In a demo, Microsoft said that Windows Phone 7 cell phone users will be able to stream YouTube videos from the browser.
 Clicking on a video from the mobile YouTube website will launch the video in a standalone app and will also add the YouTube video to the Music + Video Hub.

 Microsoft has locked in the Windows 7 interface and informed that hardware partners will not be able to replace the Windows 7 UI.